cfinlay/confident-nn/README.md

 ```
 This will save a pickled pandas DataFrame to `logs/imagenet/resnet152/eval.pkl`

 Now we want to compute the odds (Bayes) ratio for say, model entropy.
-That is, how valuable is knowing the model entropy if we were to place a bet on the whether the model is correct?
+The odds ratio tells us how much more valuable it is to know the model entropy than just the average accuracy of the model, if we were to place a bet on the whether the model is correct.
 (For ImageNet, let's say that the model is correct if the predicted class is in the Top5.)
 We will use the script `br.py` to compute the expected odds ratio:
 ```
 python br.py logs/imagenet/resnet152/eval.pkl --xvar rank --yvar model_entropy
 ```